tobi-tobes/the_next_page/README.md

 The next set is to set up your MySQL database.
 This tutorial assumes you are able to set up a MySQL server and have already configured your `root` user with a password.
 Run the following script from within `the_next_page` directory to create the database, user, and password for the project: `cat setup_files/setup_mysql_dev.sql | mysql -hlocalhost -uroot -p`.

 Once that is done, you can import some objects into the database using the Python script (`data_for_tnp_database.py`) in the `setup_files` directory. *The Next Page* is supposed to be run by retrieving data using the Google Books API but we are still working on making that feature seamless.
-Until then, you can upload books to the database manually with the given script using the following command:
+Until then, you can upload books to the database manually with the given script.

+First make sure that all tables are created when you run the following script:
+`echo "quit" | TNP_MYSQL_USER=tnp_dev TNP_MYSQL_PWD=tnp_dev_pwd TNP_MYSQL_HOST=localhost TNP_MYSQL_DB=tnp_dev_db TNP_STORAGE_TYPE=db ./console.py`.

+Then run the Python script using the following command:
 `TNP_MYSQL_USER=tnp_dev TNP_MYSQL_PWD=tnp_dev_pwd TNP_MYSQL_HOST=localhost TNP_MYSQL_DB=tnp_dev_db TNP_STORAGE_TYPE=db setup_files/data_for_tnp_database.py`.

 The script already has book and genre objects defined within; feel free to add as many more books as you'd like!